TahriT/LumbrVessL/README.md

 ======
 Welcome to GameKit, an Amazon Lumberyard kit packed full of samples to show you how to make a full game!

+Checkout the wiki on Github for tutorial documents and useful links

 Setup
 ======